Dash1704/CV/README.md

 - Strong team working and the ability to work calmly under pressure in a fast-paced environment.

+#### Toriano Infant School (September 2015 - April 2016)
+Teaching Assistant

+- Worked in a classroom of 5 year old children, helping a select group improve their maths, writing and phonetics.

+- Developed ways of teaching to tailor each indiviual child to improve their learning.

 ## Education

 #### Makers Academy (January 2022 - April 2022)